dotenv-org/dotenv-org.github.io/blog/_posts/2023-03-13-how-to-use-dotenv.md

 $ node index.js
 ```

-It will output "Hello World".
+It should output "Hello World".

 ## Create your .env file